-As the trend towards smaller cruise continues, the ability of each crew member to perform his or her routine duties and respond to emergencies becomes even more critical.
+As the trend towards smaller crews continues, the ability of each crew member to perform his or her routine duties and respond to emergencies becomes even more critical.

 It's important that you provide medical documentation from your doctor if you have one or more of these medical conditions.
-Any cause for rejection is disqualifying only while the conditions persist or is likely to cause disqualifying complications.
+Any cause for a merchant marine medical disqualification is only while the conditions persist or is likely to cause disqualifying complications.

 3 Do you need a physical exam to get a captain’s license?